-The Procurement Services Division Director shall have the authority to procure goods or services from vendors who have been selected, as a result of a competitive selection process for a federal, state, or municipal government, or any other governmental agency, political subdivision, or government-related association, provided that the originating entity utilized a competitive process similar to Collier County's.
-The Procurement Services Division Director shall annually bring forward to the Board of County Commissioners a list of recommended cooperatives for Board consideration and approval authority for the use of these Cooperative Purchasing Agreements.
+The Procurement Services Director shall have the authority to procure goods or services from vendors who have been selected, as a result of a competitive selection process by a federal, state or municipal government, or any other governmental agency, political subdivision, or government-related association, provided that the originating entity utilized a competitive process similar to Collier County's.
+The Procurement Services Director shall annually bring forward to the Board of County Commissioners a list of recommended cooperatives for Board consideration.
+The Board will annually establish, through a separate authorization (Executive Summary), the approval authority for the use of these Cooperative Purchasing Agreements.

-The Procurement Services Director may also consider other agencies and consortiums outside of the list presented annually to the Board for piggy backing when it best meets the needs of the County.
+The Procurement Services Director may also consider other agencies and consortiums outside of the list presented annually to the Board, for piggy backing when it best meets the needs of the County.

-The operating division seeking to utilize a Cooperative Agreement shall complete and submit a Cooperative Purchasing Request Form along with required supporting documentation as indicated on the form to the Procurement Services Division for review.
-This form is available on the Procurement Services Division SharePoint.
+The operating division seeking to utilize a Cooperative Agreement shall complete a Cooperative/Consortium Agreement Form along with required supporting documentation as indicated on the form and forward to the Procurement Services Division for review.
+The Cooperative/Consortium Agreement Form is available on the Procurement Services Division website.